 Stonehenge is located in the county of Wiltshire, near Salisbury.

-You’ll need a car or a tour to get to Stonehenge.
+If you’re not driving, then you need a tour to get to Stonehenge.
 If you’re not on a day tour from London or Bath, try the Stonehenge bus day tour from Salisbury.

 Where to eat at Stonehenge